 includes.
 You can disable this in your project's

 You can gain some extra speed by enabling

 gem 'turbolinks', '~> 5.0.0'

-Then, enable Turbolinks in the backend by appending these lines to the
+Then, enable Turbolinks in the backend by changing the Backend

 Note that Turbolinks can break your custom Solidus extensions or other customizations you have made to the Solidus admin.
 Use Turbolinks at your own risk.